 People are drawn from all over New York to come and see Syracuse Winter Fest.
 The festival averages about 100,000 people in attendance and is known for being a great time.
-In 2022, the festival will be taking place on Feb.
-17th and will conclude on the 27th.
+In 2023, the festival will be take place Feb.
+16-26, 2023.

 The Syracuse Winter Fest has plenty of indoor and outdoor events to keep people of all ages engaged in activities.
-There is even a crowned “Miss Winterfest,” a cornhole tournament, plenty of cocktail mix-offs, ice carving and trivia with plenty more festivities which have been favored in its 30+ years of being held.
+There is even a crowned “Miss Winterfest,” a Cornhole Tournament (Feb.
+19th), plenty of cocktail mix-offs, ice carving and trivia with plenty more festivities which have been favored in its 30+ years of being held.

-During the festival, which runs for 10 days, there are two nights of wonderful firework displays to kick off the festivities and to close it out!
+During this 11 day festival, there are two nights of wonderful firework displays to kick off the festivities and to close it out!
 Come check out this wonderful winter wonderland and attraction in Syracuse NY, which is highly accessible by Amtrak!

 Further Information Regarding Travel

 Amtrak has taken several initiatives to ensure the safety of its passengers.
 They have committed to requiring face masks for all passengers, converting the cafe car to takeout only, adding social distance signage, and much more.Learn More Information Here